Cloudxtreme/platform-2/README.md

 and the templating process of the html files.

 Run for release: 			grunt release
-Run for staging:			grunt staging --force (The current version is till experimental and this will allow to go through all the warnings.)
+Run for staging:			grunt staging
 Change listener:			grunt watcher

 Working directory: 			src